leandrocp/mdex/guides/plugins.md

 ## Creating Custom Plugins

-A plugin is any module that implements an `attach/2` function.
-This function receives a document and options, and returns a modified document:
+A plugin is any module with an `attach/2` function.
+It takes a document and returns one:

 ```elixir
 defmodule MyPlugin do